 Also, if you're amused by my writing, check out my science blogging at Bitter Empire: http://bitterempire.com/author/naomi-kritzer/

 My (kind of low-volume) Twitter feed: @naomikritzer

-And if you like that you could consider buying:
+And if you just can't get enough of my writing, you could consider buying:

 Comrade Grandmother and Other Stories (short story collection)